 These lenses are designed with fast apertures for low-light shooting.

-These lenses might not be the best for bright daylight as sometimes they have issues with inner element light scattering among other little glaring and blooming issues.
+These lenses might not be the best for bright daylight as sometimes they have issues with inner element light scattering, among other little glaring and blooming issues.
 Not always, but sometimes.
-Using ND filters in the day is sometimes helpful if you want to keep that fast aperture.
+Using ND filters during the day is sometimes helpful if you want to keep that fast aperture.

 Today there are Ultrons and Heliar lenses that are just as fast as Noct lenses, so it’s not exactly clear what separates the Noct from these lenses optically other than Noct lenses are tuned to perform better at the faster apertures, using more elements or whatever grouping necessary to make it work best.